flame-engine/flame/doc/images.md

 All render methods from the Sprite class can receive a `Paint` instance as the optional named parameter `overridePaint` that parameter will override the current `Sprite` paint instance for that render call.

-Sprites can also be used as widgets, to do so just use `Flame.util.spriteAsWidget`
+Sprites can also be used as widgets, to do so just use `SpriteWidget` class.

 A complete example using sprite as widgets can be found [here](/doc/examples/animation_widget).